College Theology SocietyServing Church and Academy Since 1954

 ethan.vanderleek@marquette.edu

-The Philosophy of Religion section welcomes all proposals concerning issues in the philosophy of religion or philosophical theology.
-Preference will be given to proposals related to the conference theme, “Vulnerability & Flourishing.
-Topics could include (but are by no means limited to):
+The Philosophy of Religion section welcomes all proposals concerning issues in the philosophy of religion or in philosophical theology.
+Preference will be given to proposals related to the conference theme, “Reclaiming Faith Amid Christian Nationalism.
+Topics could include (but are no means limited to):

 Please submit a proposal of 300 words in the body of an e-mail message directed to both conveners by Dec.
-15, 2023.
-Include your institutional affiliation (if any), contact information, and current status in academia, along with your proposal.
+15, 2025.
+Include your institutional affiliation (if any), contact information, and current status in academia along with your proposal.

 The College Theology Society is a registered, non-profit professional society and a Related Scholarly Organization of the American Academy of Religion.